sirbrillig/foolorddotcom/index.md

         <p>I write about [tea](http://someteawith.me/) a lot, but I also have been known to write about [other things](https://whatpaytonfound.wordpress.com/).</p>

-        <p>During the day I work on web application development at [Automattic](https://automattic.com/), but if I'm not doing anything else you'll find me talking about things on [Twitter](https://twitter.com/sirbrillig) and posting code on [Github](https://github.com/sirbrillig).</p>
+        <p>During the day I work on web application development, but if I'm not doing anything else you'll find me talking about things on [my blog](https://payton.codes) and posting code on [Github](https://github.com/sirbrillig).</p>
     </div>

   </div>
 </div>